 Make what you’re doing a little bit harder, pretty much every time you try.
 Think back to learning how to spell.
 One week you were spelling three-letter words, then four.
 Pretty soon you could sound out two-syllable words and started learning the rules for the various language interlopers in the English language so that you could (sometimes) remember the difference between they’re, their, and there.
 Whatever you’re trying to improve about your executive function, keep stretching, every day.

 General Strategies for Improving Various Executive Functions

 Note: Several of the executive function part 2 exercises call for trying the exercise for three months.
-The reason for this is because it takes approximately that long to create a habit.
+The reason for this is that it takes approximately that long to create a habit.
 Work on one habit for a month or two, see if you can start another without dropping the first, and if not, finish the three months with the first habit before starting the next.
 Try to have them build on each other.

 There is a lot of excellent science behind a regular mindfulness practice, where you spend anywhere between a few minutes and a half hour or more each day in a mindful state.
 We’ll talk later about mindfulness in the context of DBT, but today I’m talking about mindfulness in the traditional sense of exercises in being still and aware.

 Exercise: For three months, set an alarm for right before you go to bed, or right after you wake up, and spend three minutes doing “foursquare breathing”.
 Click the link for a helpful video to get you started. (not mine, this time)

 For things that you’re struggling to do, set a timer for five or ten or twenty minute,s or an hour.
 Do as much of the task as you can in that time, then take a five or ten, or twenty-minute break, rinse and repeat.
 The traditional “Pomodoro” technique calls for 25 minutes of work to five minutes of rest, but you do you.